platformsh/platformsh-docs/sites/upsun/src/add-services/redis.md

             extensions:
                 - redis

          # Relationships enable access from this app to a given service.
+        # The example below shows simplified configuration leveraging a default service
+        # (identified from the relationship name) and a default endpoint.
+        # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             <SERVICE_NAME>:
 services:
     # The name of the service container.
 Must be unique within a project.
     <SERVICE_NAME>: